pymc-devs/pytensor/doc/library/printing.rst

 -------------------------

-Intermediate values in a computation cannot be printed in the normal python way with the print statement, because Pytensor has no *statements*.
+Intermediate values in a computation cannot be printed in the normal python way with the print statement, because PyTensor has no *statements*.
 Instead there is the :class:`Print` Op.

 >>> from pytensor import tensor as at, function, printing